 There are many diseases that don't present with symptoms until they're at an advanced stage and that is why it's important to go to an internist, at least, once a year and to have blood and urine tests, at least, once a year.
 Just because you feel fine, you shouldn't assume that you are fine.

 Last year, I had a mild bout of vertigo.
 I didn't think much of it because I was only experiencing it once a day, for less than a minute, upon getting up from bed.
 I had the vertigo for a week before mentioning it to my internist.
 When I told her about it, she got me an appointment with a neurologist for that very afternoon!
 Although vertigo is, typically, caused by a minor ear issue, it can be a symptom of a stroke, a TIA, or a brain tumor.
 As it turned out, thankfully, my vertigo was from a minor ear issue.
 If I had had a TIA or a stroke, I would have had to take blood thinning medication, immediately, to prevent another stroke.
 I always prefer having an unusual symptom checked out, thoroughly, than to be dismissive of it and think that I'm probably fine.

-Being proactive about your health also includes eating healthily, getting enough sleep, exercising and socializing.
-It doesn't include smoking, excessive drinking, taking illegal drugs, and/or not protecting yourself from sexually-transmitted diseases.
+Being proactive about your health also includes eating healthily, getting enough sleep, exercising, and socializing.
+It doesn't include smoking, excessive drinking, taking illegal drugs, and/or not protecting yourself from sexually transmitted diseases.

 I'm not telling you anything, here, that you don't already know.
-I'm just trying to emphasize that, although you're not responsible for the genes that you inherited, you ARE responsible for taking good care of your health.
+I'm just trying to emphasize that, although you're not responsible for the genes that you inherited, you are responsible for taking good care of your health.